If you have a question let us know, and we’ll answer it!

 Q: How do team entries work?

 A: One person will do the swim then hand over the team’s timing chip to the person doing the cycle.
 After the bike leg they will hand over the chip to the team’s runner.
 Each team member will be told on the day where to stand.
 Teams can be male, female or mixed.
-Or, NEW for 2017, 2 person relay teams will also be permitted with one of the team members doing 2 (any 2) of the disciplines.
+2 person relay teams will also be permitted with one of the team members doing 2 (any 2) of the disciplines.

 Q: Am I insured?